LucianoAdonis/lucianoadonis.github.io/pages/airtable-chapter-3-9.md

 # Scripting

-Airtable scripting allows you to automate tasks and extend the functionality of your bases using JavaScript.
-Whether you need to perform complex calculations, integrate with external services, or create custom workflows, scripts can help you achieve these goals.
+Airtable scripting lets you automate tasks in your bases with JavaScript.

 <br>